 Issue 1: Exploring Citizenship and Governance Descriptor Key Understandings Inquiry Focus - Working for the good of society: Whose responsibility is it?
 Why this Issue matters This Issue invites students to begin exploring what it means to be an informed, concerned and participative citizen.
 Students will deepen their understanding of citizenship and governance, and learn how citizens and government play complementary roles in working for the good of society.
-In a complex society and world, understanding their roles as citizens will influence how they respond to various situations and issues in Singapore and the world.
-This will serve to develop a stronger sense of civic consciousness, enhancing the roles they play as citizens who are rooted in Singapore with a global outlook.
-Citizenship is varied and complex.
-Government is a political institution with important functions and roles to govern.
-Different groups of people in society have differing needs, interests and priorities, and experience unequal sharing of costs.
-Managing these differences often requires trade-offs to be made.
-Both citizens and government can play complementary roles in working for the good of society.
-Knowledge Outcomes Skills Outcomes Concepts Students will be able to understand: different attributes can shape one's understanding of citizenship the functions and roles of government in working for the good of society the challenges of determining what is good for a society, with decisions guided by the principles of governance how citizens and government can work together for the good of society. evaluating information from substantiated arguments, re demonstrate sound reasonir Singapore's unique cont the consequences of on demonstrate perspective-ta demonstrate reflective thinki ically by gathering, interpreting, analysing and different sources to make well-reasoned and ecommendations and conclusions on societal issues and responsible decision-making that considers texts, constraints and vulnerabilities; and re's actions on those around them alking when encountering differing views and when reviewing their understanding of societal anal assumptions and beliefs about others.
-CitizenshipGovernanceTrade-offs

-Issue 1: Exploring Citizenship and Gover Issue 1: Exploring Citizenship and Governance Guiding Questions Content 1 What does citizenship mean to me?
-Attributes can shape one's understanding of citizenship Legal status Rights and obligations of citizens A sense of identity Shared values Civic participation Participate in public affairs as individuals and community groups What are the functions and roles of government in working for the good of society?
+In a complex society and world, understanding their roles as citizens will influence how they respond Citizenship is varied and complex.
+Government is a political institution with importa govern.
+Different groups of people in society have differ priorities, and experience unequal sharing of co differences often requires trade-offs to be made ring needs, interests and osts.
+Managing these to various situations and issues in Singapore a develop a stronger sense of civic consciousnes as citizens who are rooted in Singapore with a Knowledge Outcomes nd the world.
+This will serve to ss, enhancing the roles they play Both citizens and government can play complet the good of society.
+Students will be able to understand: different attributes can shape one's understanding of citizenship the functions and roles of government in working for the good of society the challenges of determining what is good for a society, with decisions guided by the principles of governance how citizens and government can work together for the good of society.
+Students will be able to: examine societal issues critically by gathering, interpreting, analysing and evaluating information from different sources to make well-reasoned and substantiated arguments, recommendations and conclusions on societal issues demonstrate sound reasoning and responsible decision-making that considers Singapore's unique contexts, constraints and vulnerabilities the consequences of one's actions on those around them demonstrate perspective-taking when encountering differing views demonstrate reflective thinking when reviewing their understanding of societal issues and examining personal assumptions and beliefs about others.
+Citizenship Governance Trade-offs lss Issue 1: Exploring Citizenship and Governance Gu iding Questions Content 1 What does citizenship mean to me?
+Attributes can shape one's understanding of citizenship Legal status Rights and obligations of citizens A sense of identity Shared values Civic participation Participate in public affairs as individuals and community groups 2 What are the functions and roles of government in working for the good of society?
 Functions and roles of government in a representative democracy Functions of government Makes and passes laws Implements and enforces laws Interprets and applies laws Roles of government Maintains law and order Ensures economic and social well-being of citizens Promotes and protects a country's national interests 3 How do we decide what is good for society?
 Deciding what is good for society Challenges in deciding what is good for society Differing needs and interests Differing priorities Unequal sharing of costs Managing trade-offs Principles shaping governance Having good leadership Anticipating change and staying relevant A stake for everyone, opportunities for all Practising meritocracy 4 How can we work together for the good of society?
 Citizens and government working together for the good of society Addressing the needs of society Influencing decision-making in public affairs Strengthening citizens' sense of belonging